 In July 2007, he became the tenth Music Director of the NHSO, with whom he has instituted a Composer-in-Residence program and undertaken a major recording project of the works of William Walton; the first recording—Walton’s Violin Concerto and First Symphony—was released by Nimbus in 2010 and selected as a Critic’s Choice for 2010 by prestigious Gramophone Magazine.
 Under Mr. Boughton’s leadership, the NHSO was awarded an ASCAP Award for Adventurous Programming in 2010.
 He resides in Guilford with his family and is in demand as a guest speaker and conductor.

 Elaine C. Carroll has worked in not-for-profit management for 18 years.
-She has secured grants from many major foundations and the Connecticut Commission on Culture and Tourism, the New York State Council on the Arts, the National Endowment for the Arts, and the U.S. Department of Education.
+She has secured grants from many major foundations and the Connecticut Office of the Arts, the New York State Council on the Arts, the National Endowment for the Arts, and the U.S. Department of Education.
 In Spring 2010, she produced the all-Stamford fundraising concert for Haitian Earthquake Relief that raised $24,637 in a few short weeks; the Symphony’s musicians donated their performance so that all of the money raised could be sent to Haiti.

-From 2003-2010, Elaine has served as the General Manager of the Stamford Symphony.
-Successful fundraising projects included improving sponsorship packages, upgrading technology, and expanding education programs.
+From 2003-2010, Elaine served as the General Manager of the Stamford Symphony, where she improved sponsorship packages, upgraded technology, and expanded education programs.
 Elaine was a researcher for the statewide Values Study and Innovation Grant program that developed a Family Concert model that is a sold-out success.
 Her innovative marketing plan increased the Symphony’s public presence and earned income without increasing expenses.
-Elaine successfully recruited leaders from local Fortune 500 companies to the Marketing Committee of the Board of Directors.

 Elaine was previously the Executive Director of the Westchester Philharmonic where her fundraising eliminated the annual deficit in her first season.
 She launched a successful opening night gala and implemented a major program for high-risk children funded by the U.S. Department of Education.
 Elaine succeeded in recruiting top-caliber new directors to the orchestra’s board and greatly improved the Board’s diversity.

 Elaine earned her Masters of Performing Arts Administration from New York University and holds a B.A. in flute performance from the University of North Carolina at Chapel Hill.
 She continues to be active as a flutist, vocalist, and music teacher.
+She is a founding director of the Shamrock Traditional Irish Music Society, as well as a director of the West Haven Council on the Arts and the West Haven Child Development Center.
 She lives with her husband, John Anderson, and their daughter, Cecilia, in West Haven.